 But remember, as always, to keep an accurate record of the moving costs so you can justify this deduction.
 This record should include the amount, date, moving company, and what was moved.

 The premiums on insurance policies are deductible.
-Here are a few types of business insurance that qualify for deductions:
+Here are a few types of business insurance premiums that qualify for deductions:

 Any gifts you send clients and employees are deductible, subject to these limits and rules: